-It’s no secret that if you want to get the most out of your workout, then you need to supplement with protein.
+It’s no secret that if you want to get the most out of your workout, then you need to supplement with protein products/protein powders.
 Proteins are made up of amino acids, which are the building blocks of muscle tissue.
 High-intensity exercise causes damage to your muscles in the form of microtears.
 In response, your immune system rushes available amino acids to the damaged tissue, where the amino acids are incorporated into new, stronger musculature.

 Those looking for quick recovery from intense exercise benefit from fast-acting amino acids, usually in the form of whey protein.
-Pure whey protein, and especially hydrolyzed whey protein isolate give the body shorter proteins that are easier to breakdown into amino acids for absorption through the intestines and into the bloodstream.
+Pure whey protein and especially hydrolyzed whey protein isolate give the body shorter proteins that are easier to breakdown into amino acids for a faster absorption rate through the intestines and into the bloodstream.
 This is easy-digesting protein.
 The end result is an amino acid infusion that reaches the muscles much more quickly during the anabolic state.
 This helps cut down on recovery duration and empowers athletes to get back up to full strength (and back to working out) in a fraction of the time.

 What is micellar casein protein?